Your Pharmacist Can...

 Why wait at an emergency room or after-hours clinic when your pharmacist may be able to help?

-New Brunswick pharmacist can assess, treat and if necessary, prescribe for certain minor ailments like cold sores, uncomplicated urinary tract infections and allergies.
+New Brunswick pharmacists can assess, treat and if necessary, prescribe for certain minor ailments like cold sores, uncomplicated urinary tract infections and allergies.

 Just ask your pharmacist for details.